-You are a transfer student if you graduated from high school AND took at least one college course following high school graduation (even if you did not complete the course or received a grade that did not demonstrate your best work).
+You are a transfer applicant if you graduated from high school AND took at least one college course following high school graduation (even if you did not complete the course or received a grade that did not demonstrate your best work).
 Students enrolled in an early/middle college program are considered first-year students for admission and scholarship purposes.

 How to Apply